 - Initiatives and interventions to be based on what yields the greatest impact for learners and everything to be undertaken on a 'Plan Do Review' basis.

-- Data is to be monitored every 7 weeks after each assessment point and this analysis is to be used to inform changes over the next 7 week period.
+- Data is to be monitored after each assessment point and the analysis is to be used to inform changes.
 Data analysis takes place at an individual class teacher, middle leader and senior leader level.

-- PP funding is to be accurately monitored by both the Business Manager and the Deputy Headteacher.
-Regular reviewing of processes and monitoring of the budget.
-Targeted spending is linked to impact.
+- PP funding is to be accurately monitored by both the Business Manager and the Deputy Headteacher; regularly reviewing processes and monitoring of the budget and targeted spending is linked to impact.

-- Governors to be involved in reviewing PP progress and the link Governor to review in school procedures and feedback to the full GB on the impact of the work being undertaken in school.
+- Governors to be involved in reviewing Dis/PP learner’ progress and the link Governor to review in school procedures and feedback to the full GB on the impact of the work being undertaken.

 - Reviewing the impact of the current year's work when planning for the next academic year